1987 Palm Bay shooting: Perpetrator

 William Bryan Cruse Jr. (November 21, 1927 – November 29, 2009) was a retired librarian from Kentucky.
+In the 1930s, his father, William Cruse Sr., lost his job as a railway brakeman, so he opened his own restaurant, which was successful, but Cruse Jr.'s parents eventually divorced.
+In 1949, Cruse Sr. opened fire with a shotgun at the house of the Irvine prosecutor who had shut down his restaurant for liquor and gambling violations.
+Windows were shattered, but no one was wounded or killed.
+Cruse Sr. was captured the next day and spent five years in prison.

+In 1978, in Lexington, South Carolina, Cruse Jr. shot someone whom he believed was about to attack him and his mother, Dora Cruse.
+The victim, Ronald Gene Smith, was shot in the elbow and grazed on the temple.
+No charges were filed; Cruse paid a $257 fine and was given 60 days of probation.
+In 1980, Dora Cruse died.
 In 1985, Cruse moved to Palm Bay with his wife, who was sick and suffered from Parkinson's disease.
-Neighbors of Cruse thought he was scary, ornery and maybe a little crazy.
+Neighbors of Cruse thought he was scary, ornery, and maybe a little crazy.
 He had once exited his house carrying guns and fired shots into the air.
 Children in his neighborhood said he shouted obscenities and grabbed his crotch in gestures at them.

 In the weeks before the shooting, Cruse had been taunted by children in his neighborhood, whom he often argued with.
 An indecency report had been filed against him.
 Cruse, who hated homosexuals, later told investigators that employees of one of the grocery stores he had targeted thought he was gay.
 Cruse told police after his capture that he "got into trouble" because everyone thought he was homosexual.
 He said that he was trying to get even with people who taunted him and that he had been "drunk and crazy" during the shooting.